vtereshkov/umka-lang/doc/lang.md

 The two possible values of the Boolean type are `true` and `false`.

 An enumeration type is defined by its base type (any integer type) and a list of named enumeration constants used as values of the enumeration type.
 If the base type is omitted, `int` is assumed.
 If the integer value of an enumeration constant is omitted, the value is obtained by incrementing the previous constant's value by 1.
 For the first constant, 0 is assumed.
+If an enumeration type has no enumeration constant with the value 0, this constant is declared implicitly: `zero = 0`.

 Syntax: